 - Neck & shoulder pain

 If you have any of these symptoms, try to reduce your screen time.
 Remember that our eyes were not designed to stare at screens for extended periods of time, so it’s important to treat them to the rest and attention they need to feel their best

-What Determines How Long Eye Strain Lasts?
+How Long Can Eye Strain Lasts?